JWFanggit/Causal-VidSyn-Office/README.md

 ## Evaluation
 a.You can see the ```eval_metrics.py``` to calculate CLIP Score, FVD, and Temporal Consistency.

 b.
-Additionally, you can choose the master's branch in this project to calculate Affordance using GroundDNIO.
+Additionally, you can choose the master's branch in this project to calculate Affordance using GroundDINO.
-The weights of  GroundDNIO you can download [here](https://pan.baidu.com/s/1AAN7-VDaJ5UsWczEEwwHMQ?pwd=39h2)
+The weights of GroundDINO you can download [here](https://pan.baidu.com/s/1AAN7-VDaJ5UsWczEEwwHMQ?pwd=39h2)